davidsday/go-tdd/README.txt

 by go test.
 Test coverage is reported on Green Bars.
 Presumably, you have more to worry about than that on Yellow or Red Bars.

-Much, if not all of this information is absent from the rather sparce reporting done by vim-go, which is by far the leading vim/neovim golang development plugin, one that I use everyday and cannot imagine programming in golang without.
-But I have seen many instances where vim-go reports [SUCCESS] when there actually were not tests run at all, or when tests were skipped with no notification to the programmer.
+I have seen many instances where vim-go reports [SUCCESS] when there actually were not tests run at all, or when tests were skipped with no notification to the programmer.

-My thinking is that if I am a consultant called in to work on a code base, I do not want my tools delivering erroneous, overly optimistic reports to me.
+My thinking is that if I am a consultant called in to work on a code base, I do not want my tools delivering overly optimistic reports to me.
 To me, if a package has 100 tests, but 25 are not even being run, I don't want the tools to report that as [SUCCESS].
+If go test issues messages via STDERR, I want to know that.
+The fact that they were issued on STDERR is info I want to be explicitly told.

 goTestParser is designed to work alongside of vim-go, since, really, vim-go is my most important golang development tool.

 It does not interfere with vim-go in anyway that I am aware of.
+In my setup, I have replaced vim-go's <Leader>t (<ESC>:GoTest<CR) with
+<LocalLeader>t to activate goTestParser.
+If I desire to use vim-go's
+:GoTest command, I call it just like that.

 goTestParser provides its own go test parser, written in golang, which parses the 'go test -v -json' output and in turn, provides a further